Overdose Deaths

 Accidental Overdose Deaths by Drug Type

 The number of fentanyl overdose deaths in LAC has been increasing every year since routine testing of fentanyl began in May 2016.
-In 2022, fentanyl overdose deaths increased to 1,910, surpassing meth overdose deaths (n=1,882).
-Fentanyl overdose deaths increased by 13% from the previous year, and has jumped by 1,652% since 2016.
+In 2022, fentanyl overdose deaths increased to 1,910, surpassing meth overdose deaths (n=1,882), and continued to rise the following year by 3%.
+From 2016-2023, fentanyl overdose deaths have jumped by 1,707%.

-In 2010-2022, opioids were involved in over half of all alcohol and drug (AOD) accidental overdose deaths (ranging annually from 46% to 64%).
+In 2010-2023, opioids were involved in over half of all accidental alcohol and drug (AOD) overdose deaths in LAC (ranging annually from 46% to 67%).

-In 2010, 54% and 28% of AOD deaths involved Rx opioids (excluding fentanyl only) and heroin, respectively.
-Over time, the involvement of heroin and Rx opioid in overdose deaths decreased, and were identified in less than 10% of AOD deaths in 2021 and thereafter.
+In 2010, 54% and 28% of AOD deaths involved Rx opioids (excluding fentanyl) and heroin, respectively.
+Over time, the involvement of heroin and Rx opioids in overdose deaths decreased, and they were each identified in less than 10% of AOD deaths in 2021 and thereafter.

 Demographics of Opioid Overdose Deaths

-In 2016-2022, males accounted for the majority (78%) of all opioid overdose deaths in LAC (Figure 8).
-The annual number of deaths among males increased 420% from 322 to 1,674, largely due to the increasing number of deaths involving fentanyl (Figure 9).
+In 2016-2023, males accounted for the majority (79%) of all opioid overdose deaths in LAC (Figure 8).
+The annual number of opioid overdose deaths among males increased 294% from 426 to 1,677, largely due to the increasing number of deaths involving fentanyl, while that for females increased by 186% from 142 to 406 (Figure 9).

 Opioid Deaths by LAC Regions